ibm-cloud-docs/sap/sap-offerings-hana-iaas-intel-virtual-server-gen2-profiles.md

 {: caption="Table 7.
 Storage for ux2* profile based virtual servers" caption-side="top"}

-#### ux2-* profiles - Setup Instructions
+### ux2d-* profiles - Setup Instructions
 {: #hana-iaas-intel-vs-vpc-ux2-setup}

 See the step by step instructions for setting up the filesystems here.
 The according volume sizes are captured in the table 7 above.
-Read the section [**Adding Network Block Storage for VPC**](/docs/sap?topic=sap-vs-set-up-infrastructure#vs-adding-vpc-block-storage) to see how to attach the volumes to the HANA server.
+Read the section [**Adding Block Storage for VPC**](/docs/sap?topic=sap-vs-set-up-infrastructure#vs-adding-vpc-block-storage) to see how to attach the volumes to the HANA server.
 Some disks will be governed by the Linux Logical Volume Manager LVM or lvm2.

 For each profile consider the given volume sizes in table 7 and always make sure that the correct disks are given for the respective commands.
 The Linux command `fdisk -l` will show which disk has been mapped to the volume, e.g. `/dev/vde`.
 {: note}